JustinHurley/InterviewPrep/Problems/53-MaximumSubarray.md

+---
+tags:
+- dynamic_programming
+- array
+- greedy_choice
+- divide_and_conquer
+---

 ### 53. Maximum Subarray

 Link: [here](https://leetcode.com/problems/maximum-subarray/)

-#### Topics
-- Dynamic programming
-- Arrays
-- Greedy choice
-- Divide and conquer (different approach)

 #### Problem
 Given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.